simon01239/ada/index.md

 If we take a look at the distribution of quote and polarity and the total number of quotes, one can see that we often don't have enough quotes in a given topic for all of the considered right-wing politicians or the other way around.
 This is probably caused by the nature of the dataset, being from a US news paper and trying to analyse european politicians from smaller parties.

-### Compare right-wing politicans to the heads of the government in their countries
+### Compare right-wing politicans to the heads of the government
 Finally we want to compare the opinions of right-wing politicans to the opinion of the leading politican in that country.
-We consider Italy (Matteo Renzi), Germanya (Angela Merkel) and France(Emannuel Macron).
+We consider Italy (Matteo Renzi), Germanya (Angela Merkel) and France (Emannuel Macron).

 ![Polarity leading politicans](/assets/img/Project_graphics/polarity_headsgovernment.png)